-I have wanted new sofas for years, one of them, in particular, had started ripping at some of its seams, but I'm glad I waited.
-Since starting my Masters of Science in Human Nutrition and Functional Medicine, I have learned a lot about toxins and have continued my own research into unhealthy chemicals that are often incorporated into household items, including furniture.
-When it comes to furniture, a common culprit is flame retardants, which can include one or more toxic chemicals.
-Some of the most common are organophosphate, hexabromocyclododecane, and brominated flame retardants.
-(Say that five times fast.)
-Each of these chemicals has been associated with adverse health effects.
-Also, I don't know about you, but why does furniture contain 'ingredients'?
-This is why I went searching for flame retardant free, environmentally-friendly sofas.
+I have wanted new non-toxic sofas for years, one of them, in particular, started ripping at the seams, but I’m glad I waited.
+Since starting my Masters of Science in Nutrition, I have learned a lot about toxins and have continued my own research into unhealthy chemicals that are often incorporated into household items, including furniture.

-Jon and I both love our Maiden Home sofas, and unfortunately, our dogs do too.
-(They aren't allowed on them, however, we notice that they sneak a snooze every once in a while when we leave the room.)
+Jon and I both love our Maiden Home, eco-friendly sofas, and unfortunately, our dogs do too.
+(They aren’t allowed on them, however, they sneak a snooze every once in a while when we leave the room.)
 They are so comfortable, sturdy, and stunning.
 The cushions are firm-ish with a delightful amount of give.
-Maiden Home was really the only furniture brand whos sofas really checked all of my boxes regarding environmentally-friendliness, sustainability, and vegan material options.
-I am incredibly thankful I came across them on good old Google and that we were able to partner together on this post.

 *This post is in partnership with Maiden Home.
 All information and opinions shared are my own.

-*Thanks Kayleigh from Wild & Free Photography for capturing these photos.
+*Thanks Kayleigh from Wild Kind Photography for capturing these photos.